"What revolver should I buy?"

 The answer I give?
 Ruger.
 This, from an admitted revolver snob who's known for working on Colt Pythons!

-Speaking of the SP-101, it has another advantage over its competition: superb sights.
+Speaking of the SP101, it has another advantage over its competition: better sights.
 The rear fixed notch is wide and deep compared to other guns, giving the little SP a much nicer sight picture.

 The downsides?
 Fit and finish on Ruger revolvers is not up to the level of, say, older S&W guns.
 (Of course, new S&W's aren't up to the old S&W's either, so that's hardly a condemnation!)
 Rugers have lots of sharp edges, and their finishes are not terribly pretty - but, if you're having custom work done anyhow, these are things that can be easily rectified.